Tickets

 Skydeck Willis Tower Views

-Skydeck's location is on the 103rd floor of the Willis Tower, on Wacker Avenue, with an entrance on Jackson Boulevard.
-Willis Tower is the tallest building in Chicago at 1,353 feet high.
-You can experience 360 views of the city from a different perspective than 360 CHICAGO.
-You'll see the city at a height as you experience from a plane, with predominantly views from the west as well as the Chicago River, Wacker Drive, and parts of Lake Michigan.
+Skydeck is located on the 103rd floor of the Willis Tower, which is the tallest building in Chicago at 1,353 feet high.
+Located on Wacker Avenue, Skydeck does offer a different perspective than 360 CHICAGO with predominantly views from the west as well as the Chicago River, Wacker Drive and parts of Lake Michigan.
 On a clear day, you can see as far as the surrounding states of Illinois, Indiana, Wisconsin, and Michigan.

-Located on the South Loop, it is an ideal location if you are staying on or near Wacker Drive.
-This area also has easy transit access and many shops and restaurants.
+Located on the South Loop, this observation deck is an ideal location if you’re staying on or near Wacker Drive.
+This area also has easy transit access and is near shops and restaurants.

-Hannah R. on Google visited both the 360 Observation Deck and the Willis Tower Skydeck and said:
+Hannah R visited both the 360 CHICAGO Observation Deck and the Willis Tower Skydeck and said,

-"It was great to see the city from two different angles," and I liked 360 tower because it was on the outside edge of the skyscrapers, so you could see almost all of them on the other side."
+"It was great to see the city from two different angles", and I liked the 360 tower because it was on the outside edge of the skyscrapers, so you could see almost all of them on the other side."

 Sunset views at 360 Chicago west facing views